 An Important Tip to Remember

-An important thing to remember is that while we think of communication that happens in the moment, there is no reason why safety mangers can’t plan out their communication feedback strategies.
+An important thing to remember is that while we think of communication that happens at the moment, there is no reason why safety managers can’t plan out their communication feedback strategies.
 Planning communication feedback can be as simple as:

 - Giving positive feedback in safety newsletters;